This leaflet provides a checklist of things that may help you to lose weight.

 Most people have a standard set of recipes and meals that they repeat.
-These may be old favourites, but you may need to adapt these and also find new, healthier recipes.
+These may be old favourites; however, you may need to adapt these and also find new, healthier recipes.

 Top tip: when you are on a weight-reducing diet, try to learn a new healthy recipe each week.
 When you have reached your goal weight, you should then have plenty of new healthy meal ideas to help keep your weight down.

 There is some evidence that eating soup may fill you up for longer.
 Also, if you have soup as a starter to your meal, you are less likely to overeat for the rest of your meal.
 If you take, for example, chicken and vegetables and have this with a drink of water, you will feel full for a certain period of time afterwards.
 However, if you take the same food but blend it with the water to make a soup, eating the soup can keep your hunger satisfied for a longer period.
 This is thought to be due to the fact that your stomach empties more slowly if you eat soup than if you eat chicken and vegetables and drink water separately.
 As a result, your stomach wall is stretched for a longer period and messages are sent to your brain switching off the feeling of hunger for a greater period of time.

 Top tip: make sure that it is a low-fat soup that you are eating.
 Avoid creamy or high-calorie soups.